Canton, CT

 John Phelan, CT Route 177, Canton CT, Cropped.
 Graphic Added., CC BY 4.0

 Canton, located in Hartford County along the Farmington River, is a quintessential New England town that blends historic charm with modern conveniences.
 With a population of just over 10,000, it offers the warmth of a small community while providing easy access to Hartford and the Farmington Valley.
 From the historic village of Collinsville to the retail center at The Shoppes at Farmington Valley, Canton balances old and new in ways that make it a standout destination.
-For homeowners and small businesses, reliable heating and cooling are vital, and Valley Air Conditioning & Heating, LLC delivers HVAC services that match Canton’s unique character and climate.
+For homeowners and small businesses, reliable heating and cooling are vital, and Valley Air Conditioning & Heating, LLC delivers air conditioning services suited for every season.

 Canton was incorporated in 1806, drawing land from the neighboring towns of Simsbury, Avon, and New Hartford.
 Collinsville, a village within Canton, became a hub of industry in the 19th century thanks to the Collins Company, which manufactured world-renowned axes and edge tools.
 This factory shaped the town’s economy and culture for more than a century.
 The legacy of this era remains visible in historic brick buildings and the Collinsville Historic District, listed on the National Register of Historic Places.
 Canton’s residents celebrate this industrial heritage while embracing a forward-looking vision of community life.